-- Visual analytics activity: data analysis by human experts employing their perceptual and cognitive capabilities. - Visual analytics approach: combine computational processing with interactive visual interfaces enabling human cognition. - Important: the human interacts with the machine, not just views what it has produced! - Tries different parameter settings, different computational methods, different data transformations, feature selections, data divisions, etc. - Provides background knowledge and evaluation feedback when the algorithms are designed to accept these. - Visual analytics as a behaviour and discipline of mind: - See and understand your data before trying to do something with it. - Do not blindly take what machine gives you; look, understand, think, experiment: what will happen if I change something?
+- Visual analytics activity: data analysis and derivation of knowledge by humans employing their perceptual and cognitive capabilities. - Visual analytics approach: combine computational processing with interactive visual interfaces enabling human cognition. - Important: the human interacts with the machine, not just views what it has produced! - Tries different parameter settings, different computational methods, different data transformations, feature selections, data divisions, etc. - Provides background knowledge and evaluation feedback when the algorithms are designed to accept these. - Visual analytics as a behaviour and discipline of mind: - See and understand your data before trying to do something with it. - Do not blindly take what machine gives you; look, understand, think, experiment: what will happen if I change something?